Artificial Intelligence in the United States

 Potential federal framework

-To achieve this, the EO outlines a two-pronged strategy: challenging existing state AI laws in court and establishing a new federal regulatory framework that would preempt them.
-A new task force, led by the Attorney General (AG), will be created to raise legal challenges to state laws that are viewed as unconstitutional or otherwise conflicting with federal regulations.
-Additionally, the EO directs the Secretary of Commerce to evaluate state AI legislation.
-The proposed federal framework will focus on key areas such as child safety, censorship prevention, and copyright protection, while preempting conflicting state-level regulations.
+To achieve this, the EO outlined a two-pronged strategy: challenging existing state AI laws in court and establishing a new federal regulatory framework that would preempt them.
+Pursuant to the EO, on 9 January 2026, the Attorney General (AG) established an AI Litigation Task Force to raise legal challenges to state laws that are viewed as unconstitutional or otherwise conflicting with federal regulations; as of mid-2026, however, the Task Force had not yet filed any lawsuits.
+The EO also directed the Secretary of Commerce to publish, within 90 days, an evaluation identifying ‘onerous’ state AI laws for possible referral to the Task Force.
+The federal framework the EO envisioned focuses on key areas such as child safety, censorship prevention, and copyright protection, while preempting conflicting state-level regulations.

 State-level AI legislation landscape